-My name is Ursula Beiersdorf and I work for the direkt gruppe in Hamburg in Germany.
-Before, I have been working for EDS, HP, HPE, DXC for more than 25 years (including a couple of mergers of acquisitions…).
+My name is Ursula Beiersdorf and I work for Jungheinrich as Test Service Manager in Hamburg in Germany.
+Before, I have been working for EDS, HP, HPE, DXC and the direkt gruppe for more than 25 years (including a couple of mergers of acquisitions…).
 Those were great years as they offered me a variety of many different projects with different roles and responsibilities.
 These all let me grow into a role which I like to call test management and consulting.
 For me this role includes the responsibility to setup a testing approach for a project and then also to deliver.
 Lead a team of testers and try to deliver quality work.
 My projects were usually large, v-model shaped and pretty often spread across different locations, including best shore.

 I actually like this role as it includes: